Killer545537/Sem-5-Notes/Ethical-Hacking/Ethical-Hacking.typ

 To further allow better utilization of available addresses we can use subnets of different sizes.
 This is called *Variable Length Subnet Mask*.
 Consider a Class C network $192.203.17.0$ to be divided into three subnets with 110, 45 and 50 hosts.
 Thus, we can use first use the mask $255.255.255.128$ to divide into two subnets with 128 hosts each, i.e. $192.203.17.0$ to $192.203.17.127$ and $192.203.17.128$ to $192.203.17.255$ , now subnet the second $.128$ using a mask of $255.255.255.192$ to creating $192.203.17.128$ to $192.203.17.191$ and $192.203.17.192$ to $192.203.17.255$.

 There is also another concept *Classless Internet Domain Routing (CIDR)* to manage IP addresses which has no concept of Class A, B or C networks and helps reduce sizes of routing tables.
 Here, an IP address is represented by a prefix, which is the IP address of the network.
 E.g. $144.16.192.57 slash 18$, this means the 18 leftmost continuous bits are to be used for the network mask.
 The number of addresses in each block must be a power of 2 and the beginning addresses in each block must be divisible by the number of addresses in the block.
 E.g. for a $slash 28$ block (16 addresses), valid starting addresses are $... slash 0$, $... slash 16$, $... slash 32$, etc. This is the method used today.

+= Week Three

+== Routing Protocols

+There are two ways in which data is delivered, i.e. the two connection options are:
+- *Connection Oriented:* Here, a logical connection is established between the sender and receiver before any data is transferred.
+The network layer protocol first makes a connection and all packets are delivered as per the connection.
+- *Connection-Less:* Here, no prior connection is established.
+Each packet is sent independently.

+There are two main packet delivery options:
+- *Direct Delivery:* The packet is delivered directly from the source to the destination without passing through any intermediate routers.
+It happens when both are on the same physical network or the sender can reach the destination using the local network.
+- *Indirect Delivery:* The packet is delivered via one or more intermediate routers (gateways).
+It occurs when both are on different networks (different subnets), thus, the sender forwards the packet to a router, which then forwards it toward the destination (possibly through multiple routers).

+The different routing methods are:
+- *Next-Hop Routing:* The routing table specifies only the next router (next hop) to which the packet should be sent (not the complete path).
+Each router makes its own decision about the next hop based on its routing table.
+- *Network-Specific Routing:* The routing table contains entries for entire networks, not individual hosts.
+If a packet's destination IP matches a network entry, it is forwarded to that entry.
+- *Host Specific Routing:* The routing table contains entries for specific host IP addresses.
+If a packet’s destination matches a host-specific entry, it is routed accordingly.
+- *Default Routing:* The routing table includes a default route which is used when no other entries match the destination.
+If a packet’s destination does not match any specific or network entry, it is forwarded to the default gateway (often 0.0.0.0/0).

+There are two types of routing tables#footnote[Data structures that determine how packets are forwarded in a network]:
+- *Static:* This contains information entered manually by a network administrator and does not change with time.
+It is simple, secure and predictable but not scalable and does not adapt to network failures or topology changes.
+- *Dynamic:* This contains entries that are automatically updated by using routing protocols like RIP, OSPF or BGP.
+These are scalable, adaptive and can automatically find alternate paths during failures but consume network resources and may be vulnerable to certain attacks if not secured.

+A routing table contains multiple fields which contain the subnet mask, the destination IP address, the next hop address, the interface and some important flags like U (router is up and running), G (destination is in another network), H (host-specific address), D (added by redirection) and M (modified by redirection).

+We can view the routing table on Unix using `netstat -r`